mattrayner/cordova-plugin-vuforia/README.md

 ```

 #### JavaScript
-Cordova-Plugin-Vuforia comes with two JavaScript methods, startVuforia, and dismiss.
+Cordova-Plugin-Vuforia comes with two JavaScript methods, startVuforia, and stopVuforia.
 Below is an implementation for each.

 ##### `startVuforia` - Start your Vuforia session
 From within your JavaScript file, add the following to launch the [Vuforia][vuforia] session.